blowb/blowb-doc/common-tasks/add-mariadb-database.rst

 The SQL statements above creates a new user ``newuser`` with a password of ``PASSWORD`` and a new database ``newdb``, and grants ``newuser`` the privilege to perform all operations on the database ``newdb``.

-Press ``Ctrl-D`` twice to exit the MariaDB shell and the container's shell.
+Press ``Ctrl-D`` twice to exit the MariaDB shell and the container shell.